mulch-est/golang-blockchain/README.md

 3. Check validity
 of address `go run main.go listaddresses` OR `go run main.go getbalance -address <CREATED_ADDRESS>`
 of chain `go run main.go printchain`

+## Limitations

+1. Not truly decentralized, one node is set as the centralized node.

+2. When a block download attempt is made, the entire blockchain is downloaded.

+3. When a send attempt is made, the program checks valid wallets from local memory (inside the node).